-Moist Banana Bread is a weakness… I am tellin’ ya!
+Moist banana bread is a weakness… I am tellin’ ya!
 This super moist banana nut bread recipe really nails it for me!
-The buttermilk makes for a wonderfully moist texture and down-home flavor, while the combination of pecans and coconut sends my Moist Banana Bread over the edge!
+The buttermilk makes for a wonderfully moist texture and down-home flavor, while the combination of pecans and coconut sends my bread over the edge!
 It’s toasty.
 It’s crunchy.
 It melts in your mouth.
 It’s down-right delectable!
-It’s even prefer it to the super moist banana bread Martha Stewart makes!
+It even prefers it to the super moist banana bread Martha Stewart makes!

 Let’s go on a banana kick!
 Here are more of my other spectacular banana-rich desserts: